cardano-in-oceania/cardano-in-oceania.github.io/pages/what.md

 title: What?
 permalink: /what/
 ---
-# Objectives: What do we aim to achieve?
+# Objectives: What do we plan to do?

 <div class="section" markdown="1">

 ## Business Development & Capacity-Building Program
 To unlock Oceania’s potential, we will establish a robust business development (BD) capacity-building track.
-This program will connect and resource local Cardano advocates to drive adoption, and forge strategic partnerships across the region in government and enterprise vertices – creating a template that can scale globally.
+This program will connect and resource local Cardano advocates to drive adoption, and forge strategic partnerships across the region in government and enterprise verticals – creating a template that can scale globally.

 Key components of the BD track include: